sethmlarson/sethmlarson.dev/app/markdown/2023-01-04/urllib3-in-2022.md

 In total urllib3 received **$26,615 USD in financial support** and **distributed $18,622 USD** to maintainers and community contributors.
-**We're thankful for the financial support we receive from our sponsors.** Without funding our team wouldn't be able to compensate maintainers to continuously lead, upkeep, and secure urllib3.
+**We're thankful for the financial support we receive from our sponsors.** Without funding we wouldn't be able to compensate maintainers to continuously lead, upkeep, and secure urllib3.
-Without funding, we couldn't reward contributions from our team and the community and larger project like urllib3 v2.0 would either never be finished or take even longer than the year+ it's taken already to ship.
+Without funding we couldn't reward contributions and larger projects like urllib3 v2.0 would either never be finished or take even longer than the year+ it's taken already to ship.

 Let's dive into our sources of financial support in 2022 and how the money was spent:

 ### Open Collective